-1. The length restriction on doctoral abstracts has been removed.

-2. You are expected to follow the format rules recommended by Andrews University and outlined in this manual.

-3. The paper copies of your dissertation must contain the signed approval page; however, the digital file for uploading to the James White Library and ProQuest/UMI should contain the unsigned approval page.
+- 1. The length restriction on doctoral abstracts has been removed. - 2.
+You are expected to follow the format rules recommended by Andrews University and outlined in this manual. - 3.
+Doctor of Ministry candidates: Submit a final (post-oral assessment, revised) digital copy of the project document-along with a paper copy of your signed approval page-to the DMin program office in accordance with the DMin Completion Deadline Schedule.
+Note that your submitted digital file will have an unsigned approval page-for security precautions.

-4. Doctor of Ministry candidates: Submit a final (post-defense, revised) copy of the project dissertation to the DMin program office no later than four weeks, minus two days, before graduation.
-From this master copy, three copies will be made for the University.
-At this point, the DMin program office will notify the Academic Records Office that you have completed your project dissertation.
-This notification must take place no later than Wednesday, 10 days preceding graduation.
-Your master copy will be returned to you.
-You must make arrangements with the DMin program office for the duplicating, binding, and mailing of any additional copies made for personal use.
+From this digital file (PDF is preferred), three copies will be printed for the University.
+Please make arrangements with the DMin program office for the printing, binding, and mailing of any additional copies made for personal use.

-In addition, please provide the DMin program office with a digital file of your project dissertation-in PDF-for submission to the James White Library for posting in the Library catalog.
-The DMin program provides the necessary forms for submitting your project dissertation to ProQuest/UMI for publishing, where it will have wider exposure.
+In addition, please submit a completed James White Library Submission Agreement form (available from the DMin program office) so that your digital file can be posted in the Library's online catalog.
+The DMin program provides the necessary forms for submitting your project document to ProQuest/UMI for publishing, where it will have wider exposure.